bluekamandy/git-cheat-sheet/README.md

 **Note:** If you started your reposotory on your computer and then began pushing to a remote afterward, it will be necessary to set your default remote repository so that you can just type `git push` and have it go to your remote.
 To do this, after you have a remote repository set up, type `git config --global push.default current`.

 It might also be necessary to remove files if you've updated your gitignore file.
 To remove cached files from your git use `git rm --cached file1` and to remove cached directories, you need to do it recursively so use `git rm --cached -r folder1`.
+If you've commited a large number of files and you want to just remove everything form the cache and start over, you can type `git rm --cached -r .`.
+The `.` specifies that you want to remove everything recursively (-r) from the current directory and inside it.

 ## Branching/Branches